 Being Young and Underpaid, Old and Overpaid

 Guy Kawasaki: It’s not that I’m struggling because I’m perfect.
 I’m just trying to figure out the best answer for you.
 I don’t think I’m particularly good at managing people.
 I don’t have the right demeanor, manner, and bandwidth to help people formalize their goals, actualize their goals, all that kind of stuff.
-I have very poor bedside manner.
+I have a very poor bedside manner.
 I have zero patience.
 I can be harsh.

 Part of it is, I’m 61 now.
 When you reach 61, the clock is definitely ticking.
 It was always ticking, but now I’m two-thirds dead.
 You start realizing you don’t have to put up with BS.
 I’ve turned down a lot of stuff.

 I have this new rule for myself that I won’t get on an airplane for free.
 The typical pitch is, “Come to Singapore … come to Croatia … come to South America … come to whatever, and we’re going to have a thousand people in the audience.
 They’re entrepreneurs.
 They’re going to learn a lot from you.
-This is a great opportunity to get connected to the entrepreneurship in our country.
+This is a great opportunity to get connected to entrepreneurship in our country.
 We’ll set up a time where you can meet with the Assistant Secretary of Commerce for our country.
 Maybe you can meet the president of our country.”

 I tell them, “Honestly, I don’t care.
 I don’t want to meet your Assistant Secretary of Commerce.
 I don’t care about meeting your president.”
 I don’t do things for strategic reasons anymore.
 Either I’m with my family, or you’re paying me money.
 Those are the only two conditions.
 A lot of people, they don’t know how to react to that.
 They think that people should be honored to meet the Assistant Minister of Commerce of some country.
 I could care less.